 To be honest, I’m a little scared to try the other Thinsters cookies.
 Meyer Lemon and Brownie Batter may be my undoing—both emotionally and pants-wise, leaving me grabbing the nearest “comfy” pants at any given time.

 And what if the Chocolate Chip is like how I wish Chips Ahoy would taste like but never do?
 Chips Ahoy, even when fresh, are at least bad enough to resist eating the whole packet in one sitting.
+Usually.
 Post-breakup and lousy blind dates excluded, of course.

 All in all, these ultra-tasty Thinsters Coconut Cookie Thins are a great treat, even if a slightly addicting one.
 But stay clear if you’re on a diet!
 Nom, nom.
 In any case, I might need to start going to meetings, not to mention walking 10K daily again.
 Worth it?
-Hell yes. 😀
+Heck yes. 😀

 Interested in other Costco Finds?
 Check out our Ziploc Accessory Bags and Clevermade Collapsible Laundry Tote 2-Pack reviews!